Tampa Bay Rays Odds

 - Location: St. Petersburg, Florida

 - Stadium: Tropicana Field

-- The left-hander last pitched on Tuesday, when he gave up one earned run and allowed four hits in 7 2/3 innings against the Detroit Tigers.
+- The left-hander last pitched on Tuesday, when he gave up five earned runs and allowed five hits in 4 2/3 innings against the Houston Astros.

 Tampa Bay's Last 10 Games